As 2021 starts to wind down, it’s time to look ahead at what 2022 might have in store for the food and beverage industries.

 “Over the next year, upcycling is going to move from niche food and drink launches and break out into the mainstream with greater specifics on the derived ingredients and their uses not just in food but also in non-food categories,” Spoonshot’s report explains.
 “We’ll even likely start to see new claims on-pack aimed at promoting the use of upcycled ingredients and reducing food waste.”

 For nearly a decade, TraceGains has been getting together with industry stakeholders to share industry trends and success strategies.
-This year is no different.
-We’re gathering our largest group of regulators, industry insiders, retailers, and suppliers for two days of online education and collaboration on Oct.
-13-14.
-Attendees will be able to pick the brains of the most innovative thought leaders in the business about upcoming trends and regulations.
-Register for NEXT today.
+This year was no different.
+We’re gathered our largest group of regulators, industry insiders, retailers, and suppliers for two days of online education and collaboration.
+To see any session you might have missed, check out NEXT on-demand here.